Gov. Ige says furloughs, layoffs of state workers no longer needed thanks to federal stimulus funds

-Gov. David Ige said today that furloughs and layoffs of state workers are no longer necessary now that President Joe Biden has signed the American Rescue Plan, which includes $1.6 billion in assistance for the state of Hawaii.
+Gov. David Ige said Thursday that furloughs and layoffs of state workers are no longer necessary now that President Joe Biden has signed the American Rescue Plan, which includes $1.6 billion in assistance for Hawaii.

-Ige said the federal pandemic relief package “gives the state much needed breathing room,” in a news release.
-While the jobs of state workers are expected to be secure, it’s not clear if other cuts to the state’s operating budget will still be necessary.
+Ige said in a news release that the federal pandemic relief package “gives the state much needed breathing room.”
+While the jobs of state workers are expected to be secure, it’s not clear whether other cuts to the state’s operating budget will still be necessary.

 ”We must still assess all impacts of the COVID-19 relief bill before we have a clearer picture of its effect on the state budget,” said Ige.

+The relief package also includes money to boost the pandemic health care response, education, housing and social services.

-The relief package expands unemployment benefits through Sept.
+The aid expands unemployment benefits through Sept.
 6 and provides $300 a week in federal funds.
-The federal government will also cover 100% of COBRA health insurance premiums, helping laid-off employees retain their health insurance.
+The federal government also will cover 100% of COBRA health insurance premiums, helping laid-off employees retain their health insurance.

 By participating in online discussions you acknowledge that you have agreed to the Terms of Service.
 An insightful discussion of ideas and viewpoints is encouraged, but comments must be civil and in good taste, with no personal attacks.
 If your comments are inappropriate, you may be banned from posting.
 Report comments if you believe they do not follow our guidelines.